Devolutions/terraform-provider-dvls/README.md

 ## Testing the Provider while developing

-In order to perform a test of the provider, create a `dev.tfrc` file in the root of the folder with the following content:
+In order to perform a test of the provider, create/update the `~/.terraformrc` (`%APPDATA%\terraform.rc` on Windows) file with the following content:

 ```hcl
 provider_installation {